 Why?
 Because you need to know details about the condition of a home before you sign your life away to the bank.
 A home inspection delivers a comprehensive understanding of a property's condition across major categories.
 It also gives information about the types of maintenance required to keep the home in good shape and all major systems operating smoothly.

 What?
-We visually inspect 14 major categories: structural, roofing, exterior, interior, electrical, plumbing, heating, cooling, insulation, ventilation, waste control, waste disposal, appliances and site.
+We visually inspect 12 major categories: structure, roof, exterior, interior, electrical, plumbing, HVAC, insulation, ventilation, water control, appliances, and fuel services.
 We deliver a professional, high quality home inspection report to you with conclusions and recommended next steps.
 Each customized inspection report includes an executive summary, detailed sections of identified concerns organized logically by category and high-res photos.

 Wood-Destroying Insect Inspection